soumendra/awesome-product-management/Sachin_Rekhi_on_Product_Management.md

 * execution
 of their product.

 Product managers drive, but not own (because they don't actually do the work themselves).
+Most managerial roles involve some elements of the responsibilities listed above, but the fact that product managers drive, but don't own the initiatives, is a key differentiator.

 ## Vision [~14:00m]